OleHolmNielsen/Slurm_tools/power_save/README.md

 SuspendProgram=/usr/local/bin/nodesuspend
 ```

-There are some additional configurations which may be used when the cluster contains cloud node partitions:
+There are some additional configurations which are used when the cluster contains nodes using power saving (including cloud nodes):

 ```
 # Exceptions to the node suspend/resume logic (partitions):